midnightbreakfast/web/_src/magazine/_posts/issue003/2014-08-27-see-you-in-the-morning.md

 You’re a secret weirdo, huh? she asked, and I felt proud, not embarrassed.
 Tell me what else you know about octopuses, she said, and notched the radio down.
 It was the Big Bopper saying, Hello, baby.
 I know these songs because Mom listens to them while she’s cooking.

 Well, I said, last week Ben was late picking me up from work, and I was so tired I thought I might fall asleep at the bus stop, so while I waited for him I read about octopi.
 Cool, she said, like of course you did.
 They have three hearts, I told her, and their brains wrap around their throats.
 That’s so rad, she said, like you’d tap your neck if you had an idea.
 Yeah, I said, I guess you would.
-What’s cool too is how they leave bad situations—either they’ll run headfirst, which looks like waving because they don’t have skeletons, meaning they can slide off hooks because no bones catch, or they’ll shoot a wall of ink.
+What’s cool too is how they leave bad situations — either they’ll run headfirst, which looks like waving because they don’t have skeletons, meaning they can slide off hooks because no bones catch, or they’ll shoot a wall of ink.
 The ink will get in everyone’s face, or it will outline another octopus for distraction.

 Suddenly I saw Ben’s face, like what the hell are you doing, going on about octopi?
 Are you four?
 When they are scared all of a sudden, I told Louise, they turn pale and flatten out like capes.